verath/archipelago/README.md

-To regenerate the protobuf files it is necessary to install the protobuf compiler (`protoc`) and the go proto compiler plugin (`protoc-gen-go`), see the [protoc-gen-go](https://github.com/golang/protobuf) project for instructions. [dcodeIO/protobuf.js](https://github.com/dcodeIO/ProtoBuf.js/) is also required but should already be installed via npm.
+To regenerate the protobuf files it is necessary to install the protobuf compiler (`protoc`) and the go proto compiler plugin (`protoc-gen-go`), see the [protoc-gen-go](https://github.com/golang/protobuf) project for instructions. [dcodeIO/protobuf.js](https://github.com/dcodeIO/ProtoBuf.js/) is also required but should already be installed via yarn.

 With these tools installed and available on the path, use the `proto/build.ps1` PowerShell script to build both the server (.pb.go) and the client (.js, .d.ts) files.